dmgonzalez8/OMR/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
-This project focuses on training models to detect and classify musical symbols using the <a href="https://zenodo.org/records/4012193">The DeepScoresV2</a> dataset.
+This project focuses on training models to detect and classify musical symbols using the <a href="https://zenodo.org/records/4012193">DeepScoresV2</a> dataset.

 ## Dataset
-<a href="https://zenodo.org/records/4012193">The DeepScoresV2</a>  dataset, comprising high-resolution images of musical scores annotated with precise symbol locations and types, serves as the training and validation ground for our models.
+The <a href="https://zenodo.org/records/4012193">DeepScoresV2</a> dataset, comprising high-resolution images of musical scores annotated with precise symbol locations and types, serves as the training and validation ground for our models.
 This dataset is pivotal for training due to its diversity in musical notation and complexity.

 ## Models and Techniques
-Download the latest models from Google Drive [here.](https://drive.google.com/drive/folders/13Z64ReEJGlMnCqPkA-dcCD8tzdtvLyqO?usp=sharing)
+Download the latest models from Google Drive [here](https://drive.google.com/drive/folders/13Z64ReEJGlMnCqPkA-dcCD8tzdtvLyqO?usp=sharing).

 ### YOLO Training
-We have employed You Only Look Once (YOLO) model for two tasks:
+We have employed the You Only Look Once (YOLO) models for two tasks:

 - **YOLO for Symbols**
 - **YOLO for Measures**

 #### YOLO Training Details
-We trained our models using the following configurations:
+We trained our models using the following configuration:
 - **Models**: `YOLOv8n.pt`, `YOLOv8m.pt`, `YOLOv8x.pt`
 - **Data Configuration**: `deep_scores.yaml`
 - **Batch Size**: 5